 • Quantitative sensory testing (QST) quantified perception thresholds objectively.

-• QST uses very precise, reproducible stimuli, allowing comparison of symptomatic areas with asymptomatic areas, comparison with age-matched and sex-matched controls, and changes with time or treatment.
+QST uses very precise, reproducible stimuli, allowing comparison of symptomatic areas with asymptomatic areas, comparison with age-matched and sex-matched controls, and changes with time or treatment.
 This provides the physician with information about the severity and progression of the sensory dysfunction.

-• The standard QST involves determination of vibrotactile detection thresholds (an Ab-fiber - mediated sensation), cool detection thresholds (an Adfiber), and warm thermal thresholds (a C-fiber) in appropriate areas.
-Heat and cold pain thresholds also are obtained with the patient's permission and with the patient controlling the amount of stimulus applied.
+• The standard QST involves determination of vibrotactile detection thresholds (an Ab-fiber - mediated sensation), cool detection thresholds (an Adfiber), and warm thermal thresholds (a C-fiber) in appropriate areas [5].